cor/nixos-config/README.md

     - Advanced > Ensure "Enable 3D acceleration" is enabled.
   - Mouse & Keyboard:
     - Click "Open Shortcuts Preferences" and uncheck all shortcuts.
+    - Click "macOS System Shortcuts" in the sidebar, and change "Send macOS system shortcuts" to "always"
   - Shared Printers: uncheck "share mac printers with other linux"
   - Network: Source: Shared Network (Should be selected by default)
   - Hard Disk: Click `Advanced > Properties`.
 Select Size 256 GB. *(More if you can, but I currently have just 1TB of storage)*